Payment systems

 Choose the Right Card

 To make balance transfers on credit cards profitable, you need to make calculations.
 Obviously, the first thing you look at is the percentage difference and the length of the grace period.
 For example, it's a good deal if a new card offers 0% interest for the first 12 months, and you can pay off your debt in that time.
+There are also card issuers ensuring zero APR periods of up to 18 months.
 If you plan to pay off the debt over a more extended period, consider the regular interest charged after the grace period.

 Calculate the Commission